 It is essential to speak with a qualified Atlanta personal injury attorney immediately following an accident with injuries.
 Your attorney will examine what occurred and assist you in making a claim when necessary.
 You may be entitled to compensation for all of your medical expenses, ongoing care and rehabilitation as well as lost wages and money for pain and suffering.

-If you or a loved one were injured in a pedestrian accident do not hesitate to discuss the case with the skilled attorneys at Bader Law Firm, LLC.
+If you or a loved one were injured in a pedestrian accident do not hesitate to discuss the case with the skilled attorneys at Bader Scott Injury Lawyers.
 We have the experience necessary to handle your claim, represent your interests and obtain a settlement that you deserve for your injuries.
-Contact Bader Law Firm, LLC today to schedule a consultation.
+Contact Bader Scott Injury Lawyers today to schedule a consultation.

 Seth Bader is an Auto Accident and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.